 This is because having sex may upset the pH balance in the vagina and make symptoms worse during treatment, as well as reducing the effectiveness of the medication.

 BV may also be transferred between female sex partners, so it is best to avoid sex while you are treating BV.
 If your sexual partner is male, they cannot ‘catch’ BV, but they may carry the bacteria in their penis, which means you could become reinfected if you continue to have sex.

-Metronidazole does not directly cause thrush, however some women can find that course of oral antibiotics can lead to thrush.
+Metronidazole does not directly cause thrush, however some women can find that a course of oral antibiotics can lead to thrush.